 It may be good for you to use a dictionary at home and look at these words.
 What do these words really mean?
 A number of you do not have a lot of education, but one of the best things you can do is look at definitions in a dictionary.
 It will be like an education for you.

 You can add to this list as you sense your personal family needs.
-You can also add or use several character assignments found throughout the CBLT courses.
+You can also add or use several character assignments found throughout the New Life courses.
 You may wish to share some of your homework assignments with your dear wife and work on some character development together.
 Doing this will provide for very stimulating discussions as you grow and develop together with her.
 The radiant glow of God upon your wife’s face can be your gift to her.

 CONCLUSION

 Your wife probably has been putting many of these virtues into practice already.
 For all of God’s children there is a natural tendency to shun evil and do good.
 There is a natural desire to become spiritually beautiful all the time.
 Notice this word “natural.”
 It refers to the new nature the Holy Spirit gives us when we are born again.
-All of God’s children should be radiant citizens of His Kingdom first and Russians second.
+All of God’s children should be radiant citizens of His Kingdom first and Ukrainian second.

 Take this word list and look for compliments you can make about these various elements in her life.
 This will help her to grow.
 It will help her to desire to please Jesus more and more.
 Eventually she will probably begin to ask you to share some weaknesses or areas she needs to improve on.
 What an opportunity this presents for unity.
 You can prepare her for works of service so that the body of Christ may be built up.
 Gently give her some ideas for improvement, pray with her and encourage her till you both become mature, attaining to the whole measure of the fullness of Christ.
 Eph.
 4:12-13.